AI Visibility Tiers: Legibility, Eligibility, and Extractability

 When an AI system mentions you, does it hedge?
 Phrases like she claims, according to their website, details may vary mean the machine found you but can’t confirm you.
 That’s an Eligibility gap.
 Build corroboration — guest articles, press mentions, podcast appearances, documented client outcomes with specifics.

 Are you visible for unbranded queries — questions your ideal client is asking before they know your name?
-Branded search dominance with thin category presence is the Recommendability signature.
+Branded search dominance with thin category presence is the Extractability signature.
 Add definitional snippets, name proprietary concepts, restructure section openings to lead with the answer.

 The tiers are sequential but the diagnostic isn’t.
 Run the hedge signal check first — it usually tells you exactly where to look before you’ve asked a single strategic question.

-LER is the destination map for the AI Foundations stack.
+LEE is the destination map for the AI Foundations stack.
 The other pieces tell you how machines work and what breaks when things go wrong.
 This piece tells you where you’re trying to land.

 About the Author